UnclassedPenguin/gameoflife/README.md

 ## To-Do:

+- tool.go - Add a help pop up when press h.
-- Add ability on save to enter a name of file to save.
+- tool.go - Add ability on save to enter a name of file to save.
 - Handle panic if while running terminal size changes and it tries to go out of range of the array.
 - Maybe add a history of what the starting array was, so you can repeat it?
 - ~~Add ability to edit starts with the tool.
 So load an already created file into the tool, and edit it...Simple enough, ya?~~